Print

 About the Study

-This study is testing whether precision screening—using a person’s genetics to guide screening—can make prostate cancer testing more accurate and reduce harms.
-Participants will have genetic testing that looks for rare genetic variants and a polygenic risk score (PRS), which estimates a person’s inherited risk of prostate cancer.
+This study is testing using a person’s genetics to guide screening that can make prostate cancer testing more accurate and reduce harms.
+Participants will have genetic testing to estimate their risk for prostate cancer.

 The study will use this genetic information to give Veterans and their primary care providers personalized screening recommendations.
-The goal is to find men at higher risk who may benefit from early testing, while helping men at lower risk avoid unnecessary procedures.
+The goal is to learn if using genetic testing can find men at higher risk who may benefit from prostate cancer screening, while helping men at lower risk avoid unnecessary procedures.

 What the Study Involves